4rchim3d3s/cx-tutorials/Windows/packages.md

 <img src="https://raw.githubusercontent.com/4rchim3d3s/cx-tutorials/master/Windows/cx%20packages/13.jpg" width="400">

-And then declare all variables of this special struct.\
+And then define all variables of this special struct.\
 See that we save the variable **variableOfStruct1ForPackage2** of **package1** into the Struct-Variable called **variableOfStruct2_2** of *Struct2_1* out of package2.

 After that you see how you can access the values and print them out.

 ## Bugs

-By now i only got a bug with defining an Array of a Structure of another package within a Structure.
-See https://github.com/skycoin/cx/issues/385 if it got fixed.
+By now i only got a bug with defining an Array of a Structure of another package within a Structure.\ See https://github.com/skycoin/cx/issues/385 if it got fixed.

 A workaround is to just redefine the same structure within the package, see also the link above.